 Unforeseen medical treatment

-Note: Residents of the other Nordic countries (Denmark, Finland, Norway, Sweden) need only show a valid national ID card to prove eligibility for public healthcare in Iceland.
+Note: Residents of the other Nordic countries (Denmark, Finland, Norway, Sweden) need only to show a valid national ID card to prove eligibility for public healthcare in Iceland.

 (Icelandic Health Insurance)

 Treatment, coverage & costs

 - General medical care is provided in health centres, which are located throughout Iceland and are open between 8 am and 4 pm.
 If you need to consult a doctor outside of opening hours, most areas have a doctor/nurse on stand-by duty.